strands-project/scitos_apps/scitos_teleop/README.md

  * Move eye lids: use lower right shoulder button.

 ### Troubleshooting
-* If you get a message like: ```[ERROR] [1372933726.815471480]: Couldn't open joystick /dev/input/js1.
-Will retry every second.``` you have to edit the scitos_teleop/launch/teleop_joystick.launch file and replace the line:
+If you get a message like: ```[ERROR] [1372933726.815471480]: Couldn't open joystick /dev/....
+Will retry every second.``` you have to export the joystick device, e.g.: `export JOYSTICK_DEVICE=/dev/input/js1` and start the launch file again.
-``<param name="dev" value="/dev/input/js1" type="string"/>`` with
-``<param name="dev" value="/dev/input/js0" type="string"/>`` This is because the launch file is currently otimized for the use with the real robot.
-The real robot does have a touchscreen which will be /dev/input/js0 and therefore the rumblepad will be /dev/input/js1.
-Since your PC will most likely not have a touch screen, the rumblepad on your PC will be on /dev/input/js0.
+* Using udev:
+ * You can also make sure that the joystick will always be found if you use the udev rule provided: Copy `scitos_apps/scitos_teleop/udev/73-persistent-joystick.rules` to `/etc/udev/rules.d/`
+ * Now just export the joystick variable: `export JOYSTICK_DEVICE=/dev/input/rumblepad` or add this to your `.bashrc` and source it
+ * You might have to restart the udev service or log out and back in again before this shows any effect.